How do travel rewards credit cards work?

 Spend wisely on your card

-Keep the “monthly expenses” advice at the top in mind for all your purchases, so that you can always pay off your credit card in full every month.
+- Stay within your budget.
+Keep the ‘monthly expenses’ advice at the top in mind for all your purchases, so that you can always pay off your credit card in full every month.
 Unavoidable expenses are one thing, but willfully spending beyond your means for any reason is poor practice.

-If you are doing this to build points on your travel rewards credit card, then this is a false economy because the interest charges you incur when you leave a balance on your card can easily wipe out the value of any points earned.
-Not only that, it will also void your interest-free days for the following month.
+- Avoid cash transactions and balance transfers.
 These should not occur on your travel rewards credit card.
-They will not earn you any points and could cost you dear.
+They will not earn you any points and could cost you dearly.
 Cash withdrawals are charged at a higher rate than your purchases, and are not subject to your interest-free days.
 They will also attract a cash-handling fee.
 Balance transfers, even with a fantastic 0% deal, could cause trouble all their own.
-The “adverse order of payments” rule dictates that your debts be repaid according to the lowest rate of interest first.
-This means your purchases at the regular rate will remain untouched by your repayments until the transferred amount is paid off in full.
-If you are offered such a deal, it may because you are behaving so responsibly that you card provider is not earning anything from you.
-Keep it that way.

 Now you know everything there is to know about Travel Rewards Credit Cards!